opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/commenting_via_disqus.rst

    Since Disqus is an optional feature, it is not activated on every OpenDataSoft portal.
 The activation of Disqus entirely depends on the portal administrators.

 Disqus is a service that can be integrated into an OpenDataSoft portal.
-It allows users to post comments in order to share ideas and opinions about a dataset.
+It allows users to post comments in order to share ideas, opinions or to ask questions about a dataset.
 It is also possible to answer another user's comment.

 .. image:: images/disqus.png
    :alt: Comments tab